 - Driving functions like AEB become safer and more accurate through data fusion.
 More details on the benefits

-- Standardized software libraries with tooling support like BASELABS Create Embedded significantly reduce efforts, saving up to 50% of costs while significantly shortening development times.
-Read our white paper on a real-world reference system
+- Standardized software libraries with tooling support like BASELABS Create Embedded significantly reduce development efforts and shortening development times.

 - The NCAP test catalogue for AEB systems include different scenarios.
 Handling these scenarios requires the usage of data fusion for the environment perception of the vehicle.
 More details and free poster download

 The NCAP test catalogue for Automated Emergency Brake (AEB) systems include different scenarios.
 Handling these scenarios requires the usage of data fusion for the environment perception of the vehicle.
 Data fusion increases the data quality of sensors and combines the strengths of multiple sensors.
 Due to the increased data quality, AEB systems are more precise, reliable and safe.

 Order your poster: Euro NCAP test scenarios for AEB

 - Data fusion allows to separate false-positive measurements from real objects.

 - For an AEB system this is an important feature in order to prevent unintended braking which might lead to a dangerous rear-end collision.

 - In order to get enough confidence in an object hypothesis, a best practice is to confirm a single object over time by multiple successfully measurement associations.

 - For an AEB system, a higher update rate leads to smaller safety margins and thus an improved end-user experience.